alenyeh1014/Data-Science-Image-Recognization-Project/README.md

-# Cognitive Computing: Ship Image Recognizations
+# Cognitive Computing: Ship Image Recognization
 Hi all, this is a Data Science Project ! - Image Recognizations with CNN Deep Learning methodology.